klundberg/KRLCollectionViewGridLayout/README.md

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+You can either run unit tests on the library itself, or run the sample project for a visual demonstration.

 ## Requirements